andrewfff2011/HUA2/README.md

 ##Evolutionary History:

 By running tblastn comparing with Neurospora Crassa, I found a 46% identical match with Neurospora crassa DNA linkage group I BAC clone B8J22.
 Which suggests that this gene is carried through out evolutionary history.

+However, the E value is very large (6.2)